Moe241/WeatherApp/README.md

 - **API Integration**: Provides context about the OpenWeather API and how it's integrated.
 - **Contributing** and **License**: Guidelines for contributing to the project and legal information.

-Let me know if you need any more customization!